 The board acknowledges that it is responsible for ensuring the following functions as set out in the board charter:

-- good corporate governance and implementation of the code of corporate practices and conduct as set out in the King III report;
+- good corporate governance and implementation of the code of corporate practices and conduct as set out in the King IVTM report;

 - that the group performs at an acceptable level and that its affairs are conducted in a responsible and professional manner; and